What better way to obtain ideas for your blog than straight from the horse’s mouth?

 Why FAQs Are a Goldmine for Blogging Ideas

 FAQs are often one of the most overlooked sources of high-intent content.
-Not because they’re not useful but because we usually handle questions daily, forgoing reflecting on how we can minimise the frequency of them and answer them simultaneously.
+Not because they lack value, but because we answer questions every day without stepping back to consider how those questions could become useful content.

 If you find your current clients often ask, and your prospects and top-of-funnel audience do, paying attention will likely be invaluable.